gracechin/Mini-Wheg-Opt/README.md

 This repository is a simple example/shell of how we expect the source code for your coursework to be submitted.

+**All submissions should be via e-mail with link to a git repository that can be cloned.**

+**The deadline for source code submission is 4pm on Monday December 17th 2018**

 Ensure that your code can be executed to reproduce the numerical (where deterministic, otherwise explained) and graphical results provided in your reports at the system and subsystem levels.
 Please use the following directory